This is a record year for wildfires in Manitoba, leading to large-scale evacuations, health facility closures, and smoke.

 THE LATEST:

-Shared Health has a running list of wildfire resources and information geared toward patients and their loved ones.
+• Shared Health maintains a comprehensive list of wildfire resources and information specifically designed for patients and their loved ones.

 SUPPORT THE RESPONSE